WHAT ORDER SHOULD THE COURSES BE TAKEN IN?

 - NS—Non satis (“not satisfactory”) Standard letter equivalent: D or 50 for poor quality, OR F or 0 if work contains plagiarism (requires re-write for credit), includes characteristic signs of AI (requires re-write for credit), or has not been submitted.
 This mark indicates that the work does not fulfill the assignment.

-Grades will be reported at the close of each semester, typically within 2-3 weeks of the last class, provided that tuition for the semester has been paid in full.
-Late work is heavily penalized.
-All assignments must be turned in by the Friday before Defense Day of each semester.
+Grades will be reported at the close of each term, typically within 2-3 weeks of the last class, provided that tuition for the semester has been paid in full.

 WHAT BOOKS DO I PURCHASE?

 Required texts are listed on the webpage for each course.
-Unless noted otherwise, hard copies of these texts must be purchased – using the correct ISBN number – for use in and out of class meetings.
+Unless noted otherwise, hard (printed) copies of these texts must be purchased – using the correct ISBN number – for use in and out of class meetings.
 These books may be purchased used for greater savings.
 All required texts will be used for writing essays.
-Siblings taking the same class are welcome to share textbooks.
+Siblings taking the same class are welcome to share textbooks, though it will likely be most helpful if students have their own books.
 In most courses, students may use editions different from those listed; however, it is strongly recommended that online students purchase the same ISBN number.

 IS PRIVATE TUTORING OFFERED?

-Private tutoring is not available.
-However, Scriptorium students may have an opportunity for one-to-one paper conferences during each semester.
+Private tutoring is generally not available.
+However, Scriptorium students may occasionally have an opportunity for one-to-one paper conferences.

 WHAT ABOUT STUDENTS WITH LEARNING DISABILITIES?

 Students of a variety of abilities are welcome; however, please note that Scriptorium is not necessarily a good fit for all students.
-Parents with a student who has any kind of disability should speak with the tutor during the application process to ensure that the course would be a good fit for that student.
-Please note that the tutor is not licensed as a learning or behavioral therapist.
+Parents with a student who has any kind of disability should speak with the tutor during the application process to ensure that the course would be a good fit for that student, as the tutor is not licensed as a learning or behavioral therapist.

 ARE THERE OPTIONS FOR SUMMER STUDY?